THE BAY OF ISLANDS

 Okahu is a small island next to Waewaetorea Island.
 Although most of the island is steep cliff side it is picturesque to sail beside.

-The main 6 islands in the Bay of Islands are now wildlife sancutrys, run by local conservation group, Project Island Song and our national conservation group, D.O.C (Department Of Conservation).
-These groups work hard to re-establishing thriving, dynamic ecosystems on the islands.
+The main 6 islands in the Bay of Islands are now wildlife sanctuaries, run by local conservation group, Project Island Song and our national conservation group, D.O.C (Department Of Conservation).
+These groups work hard to re-establishing thriving and dynamic ecosystems on the islands.
 They have done this by re-generating the native bush and forest by planting native trees on the islands.
 Over 40,000 trees have been planted since 2009.
 These include Kauri, Kawakawa, Mānuka/Kānuka and Kōwhai.

 The pest-free status of the islands, and regenerating forest, has made it possible for species to be reintroduced to the islands from populations elsewhere.
 Between 2012 and 2022 Project Island Song have reintroduced eight species.
 Pest-free islands act a vital life raft for these most threatened species to maintain viable populations into the future.